 Mustard is actually a pretty healthy condiment and I LOVE this whole grain mustard.
-I use it on our sandwiches and in salad dressings or anywhere I might need a dijon mustard.
+I use this pantry staple on our sandwiches and in salad dressings or anywhere I might need a dijon mustard.

 Wine and Beer (#5)

 You might be surprised to see alcohol on the list of dietitian picks at ALDI but it is absolutely worth noting.
-I have sampled many of the ALDI wines and beers and am always pleasantly surprised.
+The ALDI wines and beers I sampled have pleasantly surprised me.
 Some of my favorites are their red blends and Monterey beer (which is similar to Corona light).

 All the spices.
-I repeat, ALL THE SPICES, are only 99 cents.
+I repeat, ALL THE SPICES, have low prices.
 Yes please.

 Olive oil and vinegars

 I’m a bit of an olive oil/vinegar snob as I like good tasting, good quality stuff.
-I’ve been very pleased with ALDI’s products and prices and continue to buy them.
+ALDI’s products and prices are great options and I continue to buy them.

 My FAV and most exciting produce to buy is avocados.
 This is one of the foods I wasn’t able to buy regularly because they are pricey for not a lot of food.
-But at ALDI, 1 large (and I mean large) avocado is between 0.69-0.95 cents.
-Yes, they are less than a dollar a piece.
+But at ALDI, they are definitely within my grocery budget.
 Thank you ALDI!

-There are a large variety of canned goods to choose from but some of favorites are the canned tomatoes and beans.
-Many of these options are available in their organic Simply Nature line too.
+There are a large variety of canned goods to choose from but some of my favorites are the canned tomatoes and beans.
+Many of these options are available in their organic line, Simply Nature, too.

 Deli Meat and Cheese

 Deli meat is another food I just couldn’t afford on a regular basis.
 I like all natural deli meats but I just can’t spend $8-$10 a pound.
-At $3.29 per pack, Simply-Nature turkey and ham are now staples in my grocery cart.
+Simply-Nature turkey and ham are a good price and are now staples in my shopping cart.
 The cheese selection at ALDI is also pretty impressive.
-They have a variety of sliced, block and fancy cheeses that are all super affordable.
+They have a variety of sliced, block and fancy cheeses that are all at affordable prices.

 Fresh Meats (#9)